MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure.md

 #### Configuring DeployR

-There are two types of configuration scenarios: [one-box -or- enterprise-ready multi-machine](configuration-scenarios.md).
+There are two types of configuration scenarios: [one-box -or- enterprise multi-machine](configuration-scenarios.md).
 Learn how to [configure DeployR](configuration-initial.md) for your organization.
 Also, learn how to [configure a remote database](configure-remote-database.md) (SQL Server or PostgreSQL) in place of the default SQLite database.

 #### Enabling Enterprise-Grade Security